 - Whether you can prove ownership of the lost items.

 As a general rule, it’s a good idea for all homeowners to inventory all their belongings, valuables, and property contents.
 Take photos of everything and include detailed notes and information regarding how much you paid for a specific item and its current state.

 The Benefits of Hiring a Property Damage Claims Attorney

-When your property is damaged and you did nothing wrong, you shouldn’t have to pay the price of rebuilding your home and getting back on your feet with no assistance.
+When your property is damaged and you did nothing wrong, you shouldn’t have to pay the price of getting back on your feet with no assistance.
 As a paying insurance policyholder, you deserve someone who is going to stand in your corner and help you weather the storm.
 At the Law Offices of John D. Ameen, we work for you and not your insurance company.